No-you-are-not/vanilla-js-prjcts/README.md

 # Vanilla js projects:
-* expance tracker
+* expense tracker
 * movie seat picker

-## Expance tracker
+## Expense tracker
-Expence tracker app was created to help a person to keep track of all the income and expence money.
+Expense tracker app was created to help a person to keep track of all the income and expence money.

 ### Functionality that was created:
 * addind a new transaction (user has to enter positive number to display income and negative number to display expance)